 Catherine Creek, that's located at the southern tip of Seneca Lake is a great spot for fishing for Rainbow and Brown Trout.

-Seneca Lake Photos
+Seneca Lake Resources

-Popular Types of Fish at Seneca Lake, New York
+Directions to Seneca Lake, New York